 “Reported total rainfall in the FL Panhandle resulting from Hurricane Michael (Source: National Weather Service).”

 Hurricane Michael was massive and winds were registered from where the storm made landfall in Florida to Washington DC all the way north to some parts of New Jersey.
 The figure below shows some of the wildest and strongest gusts following Michael’s immediate landfall and progression inland.
 These figures were captured from the meteorological stations throughout the state of Florida.
 At the time of Michael’s landfall gusts from the center of the storm registered as high as 129mph in Panama City.
 The gusts also reached out to 175 miles from the storm’s eyewall.

 Some of the other reported wind gusts were 89 mph in Apalachicola, 71 mph in Tallahassee.
 Other notable maximum wind gusts in Donalsville GA up to 115 mph.
 And keep in mind that these are the observations that were isolated by instruments in the area.
 There were likely gusts far inland that were higher in other locales where instruments were not in place or had failed due to destruction altogether.
-One example was that, the Florida Coastal Monitoring Program (FCMP) deployed three towers prior to Hurricane Michael making landfall.
+One example was that, the Florida Coastal Monitoring Program (FCMP) that Complete is involved with deployed three towers prior to Hurricane Michael making landfall.
 One of the towers located near Tyndall Air Force base recorded gusts up to 130 mph before being destroyed.
 Hurricane force winds were recorded from Apalachicola to St. George Island.